TDCybersecurity/DNS-Domain-Name-Services-/README.md

 DNS translates that name into the numerical IP Address like (192.1.2.1) that computers use to find each other on the internet.
 This way, you don't have to remember a string of numbers; you just need to know the website's name, and DNS takes care of the rest, guiding your browser to the right place.

 **DNS** is the acronym for **Domain Name Services**, which acts like a directory that translates **human-readable domain names** into **IP addresses**.

 **Understanding DNS**

 - DNS converts computer names (such as client-1.mydomain.com or [**www.google.com**](http://www.google.com/) ) to IP addresses which can be used by the computer to locate resources.
-- DNS is integrated with Active Directory and automatically installed on DC-B in the last lab.
+- DNS is integrated with Active Directory and automatically installed on the Domain Controller named DC-B in the last lab.
 - In this lab we will use **Client-B** and **DC-B** to do a few exercises for the sake of understanding DNS a bit better.
 ![DNS Google](https://github.com/TDCybersecurity/DNS-Domain-Name-Services-/assets/142702123/fc377657-cddb-445a-9187-9503639e8223)